 2.2.
 Definitions and Terms

-In addition to relevant definitions provided in Paragraph 2 of this Regulation the following definitions apply to the indoor drum method.
+In addition to relevant definitions provided in Paragraph 2 of this Regulation the following definitions shall apply to the indoor drum method.

 2.2.1.
 "Tyre abrasion" means tyre wear that is observed as the loss of tyre mass during usage.